Too many pumpkins? Time to make this easy pumpkin pie!

 This recipe makes enough filling for 2 pre-made pie shells.

-If needed, add more milk if the mixture is too thick or if you need a bit extra filling to fill 2 pie shells.
+- If needed, add more milk if the mixture is too thick or if you need a bit extra filling to fill 2 pie shells. - This pumpkin filling can be baked in a greased casserole dish without a pie shell if you want a lighter dessert.

-Bake in a preheated 425 °F oven for 10 minutes.
+- Bake in a preheated 425 °F oven for 10 minutes.
 Then reduce the temperature to 325 °F for 50 more minutes.

-Use a toothpick to test the doneness.
+- Use a toothpick to test the doneness.
 Poke the pie, if the toothpick comes out clean it’s done.
 If it has filling on it, cook for a few more minutes.

-Let the pie cool and serve with whipped cream.
+- Let the pie cool and serve with whipped cream.